Arqa: Hellenistic and Roman period

 After the death of Alexander the Great Arca came under the control first of the Lagids then of the Seleucids.
 When the Romans gained control over this part of western Asia, they entrusted Arca as a client tetrarchy or vassal principality to a certain Sohaimos, who died in AD 48 or 49.
 It was then incorporated in the Roman province of Syria, but was soon entrusted to Herod Agrippa II.
 Pliny the Elder counts it among the tetrarchies of Syria.
 It was at this time that its name was changed to Caesarea, distinguished from other cities of that name by being called Caesarea ad Libanum or Arca Caesarea.
 Under Septimius Severus (193–211) it was made part of the province of Syria Phoenicia and so became known as Arca in Phoenicia.
 Under his son Caracalla (198–217) it became a colonia and in 208 Alexander Severus was born at Arca during a stay of his parents there.

 Crusades period

 At the time of the First Crusade, Arca became an important strategic point of control over the roads from Tripoli to Tartus and Homs.
 Raymond of Toulouse unsuccessfully besieged it for three months in 1099.
 In 1108, his nephew William II Jordan conquered it and it became part of the County of Tripoli.
 It resisted an attack by Nur ad-Din, atabeg of Aleppo, in 1167 and another in 1171.

 It finally fell to Muslim forces of the Sultan Baibars in 1265 or 1266.
 When Tripoli itself fell in 1289 to the army of Sultan Qalawun and was razed to the ground, Arca lost its strategic importance and thereafter is mentioned only in ecclesiastical chronicles.

 Later period

 In 1838, Eli Smith noted the village, whose inhabitants were Greek Orthodox, located west of esh-Sheikh Mohammed.

+Demographics

+In 2014, Muslims made up 100% of registered voters in Arqa, all of them being Sunni Muslims.